-COMMUNICATION TO THE CITY COUNCIL 1
+GOVERNANCE COMMUNICATION TO THE CITY COUNCIL

 SUMMARY FINANCIAL INFORMATION

-Governmental Fund Balances 6
+Governmental Fund Balances 4

-General Obligation Debt 7
+General Obligation Debt 5

-Water Utility 8
+Water Utility 6

-Wastewater Utility 9
+Wastewater Utility 7

 NEW ACCOUNTING STANDARD

-Accounting and Reporting for Leases 10
+Accounting and Reporting for Leases 8

-Accounting and Reporting for Fiduciary Activities 10

 APPENDIX

 Management Representation Letter

-To the City Council City of Fond du Lac, Wisconsin
+To the City Council City of Fond du Lac Fond du Lac, Wisconsin

-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Fond du Lac, Wisconsin (the "City") as of and for the year ended December 31, 2018.
-The City's financial statements, including our report thereon dated July 30, 2019, are presented in a separate audit report document.
-Professional standards require that we provide you with the following information related to our audit.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of City of Fond du Lac as of and for the year ended December 31, 2019, and have issued our report thereon dated July 31, 2020.
+We have previously communicated to you information about our responsibilities under auditing standards generally accepted in the United States of America, Government Auditing Standards, and Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines, as well as certain information related to the planned scope and timing of our audit.
+Professional standards also require that we communicate to you the following information related to our audit.